 It’s insulting to read comments like “Must be a slow news day,” or “Not news.”
 Every post doesn’t have to be for you.
 The Flyer has over 8,000 unique visitors a day – so when you comment, you address everyone in our community.

-With as many comments as the Flyer gets each day, we can’t review everything written in every discussion.
-Let us know if you think someone has crossed the line by emailing firstname.lastname@example.org.
+We can’t always review everything written in every discussion.
+Let us know if you think someone has crossed the line by emailing [email protected]

 You are responsible for your words.